-Award Requirement to achieve Award (i) Postgraduate certificate A Registered Student must: - have achieved a mark of 40 or more in at least 60 credits and have gained at least 40 credits at Level M or Level D in modules taken as part of the programme and have gained a weighted mean mark of at least50 in the 60 credits considered for the award. (ii) Postgraduate diploma A Registered Student must: - have achieved a mark of 40 or more in at least 120 credits and have gained at least 80 credits at Level M or Level D in modules taken as part of the programme and - have gained a weighted mean mark of at least 50 in the 120 credits considered for the award. (iii) Taught postgraduate degree Taught postgraduate A Registered Student must: degree - have gained at least 80 credits at Level M in modules taken as part of the taught component of the programme, and - have gained credit in dissertation components with a total credit value of 60 credits at level M taken during the course of the programme and
+Award Requirement to achieve Award (i) Postgraduate certificate A Registered Student must: have achieved a mark of 40 or more in at least 60 credits and have gained at least 40 credits at Level M or Level D in modules taken as part of the programme and have gained a weighted mean mark of at least 50 in the 60 credits considered for the award. (ii) Postgraduate diploma A Registered Student must: - have achieved a mark of 40 or more in at least 120 credits and have gained at least 80 credits at Level M or Level D in modules taken as part of the programme and have gained a weighted mean mark of at least 50 in the 120 credits considered for the award. (iii) Taught postgraduate A Registered Student must: degree have gained at least 80 credits at Level M in modules taken as part of the taught component of the programme, and A Registered Student must: - have achieved a mark of 40 or more in at least 60 credits and - have gained at least 40 credits at Level M or Level D in modules taken as part of the programme and - have gained a weighted mean mark of at least 50 in the 60 credits considered for the award.
+A Registered Student must: - have achieved a mark of 40 or more in at least 120 credits and - have gained at least 80 credits at Level M or Level D in modules taken as part of the programme and - have gained a weighted mean mark of at least 50 in the 120 credits considered for the award.
+A Registered Student must: - have gained at least 80 credits at Level M in modules taken as part of the taught component of the programme, and - have gained credit in dissertation components with a total credit value of 60 credits at level M taken during the course of the programme and (iv) Graduate diploma A Registered Student must: